andrew/ultimate-awesome/README.md

 - [awesome-state](https://github.com/tnfe/awesome-state) - Collection of state management lib.
 - [awesome-ripple](https://github.com/vhpoet/awesome-ripple) - A curated list of Ripple resources.
 - [awesome-drones-zh](https://github.com/apachecn/awesome-drones-zh) - 无人机资源汇总.
-- [awesome](https://github.com/better-auth/awesome) - A curated list of awesome things related to better-auth.
 - [awesome-devops-br](https://github.com/devops-br/awesome-devops-br) - Lista de recursos (links, livros, Q&A) discutidos no canal do Telegram Devops-BR (
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
 - [Awesome-Low-Level-Vision-Research-Groups](https://github.com/Kobaayyy/Awesome-Low-Level-Vision-Research-Groups) - A Collection of Low Level Vision Research Groups.